 23. The Fund received financial inputs from developed country Parties to the Convention at the beginning of the IRM.
 The funding would be used to help and support developing countries to cope with climate risks through adaptation and mitigation approaches.
-All developing country Parties to the UNFCCC are eligible to receive resources from the Fund (there are 154 developing countries).
+All developing country Parties to the UNFCCC are eligible to receive resources from the Fund (there are 154 developing countries 42).
 Access to GCF resources is provided through national, regional and international implementing entities that are accredited through a process developed by the Board.
 There is no prescribed limit on the total number of entities.
+Recipient countries determine the access modality through which they will request access to the Fund.
 Recipient countries can designate an agency to apply for accreditation.